Mapping Combinations

 Description

 During the authentication process an identity provider (IdP) will present keystone with a set of user attributes about the user that is authenticating.
-For example, in the SAML2 flow this comes to keystone in the form of a SAML document.
+For example, in the SAML2 flow this comes to keystone in the form of a SAML document and for the OpenID flow this comes from the token’s claims.

 The attributes are typically processed by third-party software and are presented to keystone as environment variables.
 The original document from the IdP is generally not available to keystone.
-This is how the Shibboleth and Mellon implementations work.
+This is how the Shibboleth, Mellon and mod_auth_openidc implementations work.

 The mapping format described in this document maps these environment variables to a local keystone user.
 The mapping may also define group membership for that user and projects the user can access.